makseq/tfmicro/README.md

-# Microtf is an micro framework for tensorflow training.
+# tfMicro is an micro framework for Tensorflow training.
+Easy and native.